alineschneider/R_Analysis/README.md

 # R_Analysis

 ## Project Description
-The project consisted of performing statistical tests to create a technical report for the AutosRUs' MechaCar product development team to justify design choices, using quantitative and qualitative reasoning.
+The project consisted of performing statistical tests to create a technical report for the AutosRUs' MechaCar product development team to justify design choices.

 ## Resources
 - Data source: